crayzeewulf/libserial/README.md

 Complete documentation is available [here](http://libserial.readthedocs.io/en/latest/index.html).

 ----
-(You can let people know that this Repository was useful to you by clicking the "Star" in the upper right of the repository home page!)
+(You can let people know that this Repository was useful to you by clicking the "star" in the upper right of the repository home page!)